andreaswachowski/pianochords/README.md

 ![sample question answer pair](/example.png "A sample question/answer pair")

+The question is the chord symbol, the answer is the layout of the chord on the piano keyboard.

+Imagine sitting at the piano with the mobile version of Anki on a table, practicing chords.
+Having said that, you could just as well practice purely mentally while on the road.

-Various chord types are supported (e.g. maj7, dominant 7th, minor 7th, halfdiminished,
-diminished) as are different inversions (to the right of the chord symbol is a circled number, representing the topmost chord interval).
+Various chord types (e.g. maj7, dominant, half-diminished, etc.) are supported as are different inversions (first, second, ...).
+In the example above, the circled number represents the chord interval that appears highest in the chord.

 ## Usage
 ### For the impatient